Biodiesel: Biodiesel in generators

+Effects

 Fuel efficiency

 The power output of biodiesel depends on its blend, quality, and load conditions under which the fuel is burnt.
 The thermal efficiency for example of B100 as compared to B20 will vary due to the differing energy content of the various blends.
 Thermal efficiency of a fuel is based in part on fuel characteristics such as: viscosity, specific density, and flash point; these characteristics will change as the blends as well as the quality of biodiesel varies.
 The American Society for Testing and Materials has set standards in order to judge the quality of a given fuel sample.

 One study found that the brake thermal efficiency of B40 was superior to traditional petroleum counterpart at higher compression ratios (this higher brake thermal efficiency was recorded at compression ratios of 21:1).
 It was noted that, as the compression ratios increased, the efficiency of all fuel types – as well as blends being tested – increased; though it was found that a blend of B40 was the most economical at a compression ratio of 21:1 over all other blends.
 The study implied that this increase in efficiency was due to fuel density, viscosity, and heating values of the fuels.